raghavendra990/raghavendra990.github.io/_posts/2015-09-07-django-starter-tutorial.md

 ]
 {% endhighlight %}

 The next step is to point the root URLconf at the <code>polls.urls</code> module.
-In <code>mysite./urls.py</code>, add an import for django.conf.urls.include and insert an include() in the urlpatterns list, so you have:
+In,  <code>mysite./urls.py</code>, add an import for django.conf.urls.include and insert an include() in the "urlpatterns" list, so you have:
 <code>mysite/urls.py</code>
 <br>
 {% highlight python %}